paulaj/p2/README.md

 ## Outside code
 * Bootstrap was used to make my pretty ui
-*Word lists!
+*Jquery was used for selectors so I could disable a textbox when a checkbox was not checked *Word lists!
 I only used three, but that's still a lot of words!
 **"http://www.paulnoll.com/Books/Clear-English/words-05-06-hundred.html",
 **"http://www.paulnoll.com/Books/Clear-English/words-29-30-hundred.html",